 It should be obvious that God’s former dealings with the nation of Israel differ considerably from His dealings with the Church (Body of Christ) today.
 Consider Acts 13:38-39 “Be it known unto you therefore, men and brethren, that through this man [Jesus Christ] is preached unto you the forgiveness of sins: And by him all that believe are justified from all things, from which ye could NOT be justified by the law of Moses.”
 [Emphasis added]

 Christians are NOT bound by the Law of Moses.
 Do you have your children stoned to death when they rebel against you?
 (Deut.21:18-21).
-Do you wear clothes of combined fabric (cotton & wool)?
-(Deut.22:11).
+Do you wear clothes from combined fabric (cotton & wool)?
+(Deut.
+22:11).
 Do you eat pork and shellfish?
 (Lev.11).
 Do you slay a lamb when you sin?
-(Lev.5:6) Women, do you wear pants?
+(Lev.
+5:6) Women, do you wear pants?
 (Deut.
 22:5).
-Do you realize that if you break one commandment you are guilty of them all?
+Do you realize that if you break one commandment, you are guilty of them all?
 (James 2:10).

 4th The Mystery of the Body of Christ.